SrivathsanP23/Classification-of-Microsoft-Cybersecurity-Incidents/README.md

 *Data Preprocessing*:

-➡️ loaded the dataset, cleaned it by handling missing values, and removed irrelevant columns.
+➡️ loaded the dataset, cleaned it by handling missing values, and removed irrelevant columns. <br>
 ➡️ applied OneHotEncoding to categorical features and scaled numerical features using StandardScaler with a ColumnTransformer.

 *Model Training*: